 ERLAND: My name is Erland and I am going to turn 47 in May.
 People tell me that I look younger.
-Or they used to anyway - I probably aged ten years in the last three months.
+Or - well - they used to anyway.
+I probably aged ten years in the last three months.

 DR. BECK: What is your utility?

-ERLAND: Well, up to three months ago I would have replied that I’m a father.
+ERLAND: Up to three months ago I would have replied that I’m a father.
 And also that I identify myself as an actor, even though I never received my certification.
 You see, I was never accepted at the Academy.

 DR. BECK: It seems like this experience was very important to you.
 I’d like to hear a little bit more about that period.

-ERLAND: Oh, must have been almost three decades ago.
+ERLAND: Must have been almost three decades ago.
 I was fresh out of high school, spending weeks inside my room preparing a dramatic monologue.
-Of course everybody was going for Shakespeare, so I decided to prepare a poem by T. S. Eliot called "The Love Song of J. Alfred Prufrock".
+Of course everybody was going for Shakespeare, so I decided to be a little different, and prepare a poem by T. S. Eliot called "The Love Song of J. Alfred Prufrock".
 But I didn’t get in.

 DR. BECK: So what did you do?

 ERLAND: I doubled down on preparations for the next year.
-Initial rejection didn’t deter me, and I was taking any amateur role I could get.
+Rejection didn’t deter me, and I was taking any amateur role I could get.